yoavram/curriculum-vitae/curriculum-vitae.md

 ## Awards

+2013
+:    Travel award from the [Manna Institute for Plants BioSciences](http://manna.tau.ac.il/) to *ESEB 2013* in Lisbon, Portugal, August 2013.
 2012
-:    Research achievements scholarship by the Life-Science faculty, Tel-Aviv University :    Registration and accommodation waiver (sponsored by Cambridge University Press) for *PopGroup45*, Nottingham, UK :    Crowd-funded travel expanses for *PopGroup 45* via [The #SciFund Challenge](http://scifundchallenge.org/) 2011
+:    Research achievements scholarship from the Life-Science faculty, Tel-Aviv University :    Registration and accommodation waiver (sponsored by Cambridge University Press) for *PopGroup45* in Nottingham, UK :    Crowd-funded travel expanses for *PopGroup 45* via [The #SciFund Challenge](http://scifundchallenge.org/) 2011
-:    SSE International Travel Award to *ESEB 2011*, Tubingen, Germany 2010
+:    SSE International Travel Award to *ESEB 2011* in Tubingen, Germany 2010
-:    Direct Ph.D. scholarship by the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, 2010-2015 :    Undergraduate Diversity Mentoring Program award at *SMBE 2010*, Lyon, France :    Best poster award at *MMSB 2010*, Tel-Aviv
+:    Direct Ph.D. scholarship from the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, 2010-2015 :    Undergraduate Diversity Mentoring Program award at *SMBE 2010* in Lyon, France :    Best poster award at *MMSB 2010* in Tel-Aviv
 2009
 :    The *Amos de-Shalit* Ulpana for excellent students in Life-Sciences at the Weizmann Institute of Science